AuthorizeNet/accept-sample-app/README.md

 The sample application shows how to:

 * Incorporate the Manage Customer hosted page into your application ("Profile" tab).
-* Embed the hosted "Add/Edit Payment" page into your application as an iFrame ("Payment Methods" tab).
+* Embed the hosted "Add/Edit Payment" page into your application as an iframe ("Payment Methods" tab).
 * Pop up the hosted "Add/Edit Shipping" page in a light-box mode ("Shipping" tab).